2nd SS Cossack Cavalry Division: Operations

 After a lengthy assembly process supervised by SS Führungshauptamt in the Independent State of Croatia between November 1944 and March 1945, in whose reserve the division remained during formation, the division was attached to the XV SS Cossack Cavalry Corps and assigned to Army Group E, serving in German-occupied Yugoslavia.
 The division's sole commander was Hans-Joachim von Schultz.
 Other divisions in the XV SS Cossack Cavalry Corps were the 1st Cossack Cavalry Division, 11th Luftwaffe Field Division and 22nd Volksgrenadier Division.

-In May 1945, the personnel of the 2nd Cossack Cavalry Division initially surrendered to the British Eighth Army, but were subsequently turned over to the Red Army, where they were punished as traitors.
-The forcible repatriation of Soviet nationals had previously been agreed between the Western Allies and the Soviet Union, and went against the wills of most of the repatriated soldiers in question.
+In May 1945, the personnel of the 2nd Cossack Cavalry Division surrendered to the British Eighth Army and were subsequently handed over to the Soviet Union, where they were punished as traitors.
+The repatriation of Soviet nationals had previously been agreed between the Western Allies and the Soviet Union, and went against the wills of most of the repatriated collaborators.
 Many of the leaders were subsequently executed.